LmKTx10: Target

 The main targets of LmKTx10 are potassium ion channels.
 It is part of the α-KTx family, which is known to have its main effect on Kv1 subfamily of potassium channels.
 LmKTx10 has high to moderate potency for the Kv1.3 KCNA3 potassium channel (IC_{50} of 28 nM).
 Comparing this channel potency to other potassium channels clearly shows high selectivity for Kv1.3 as the IC50 for Kv1.1 is 60 times higher (IC_{50} of 1.73 μM) and for Kv1.2 it is 450 times higher (IC_{50} of 12.63 μM).

 Mode of action

 LmKTx10 restricts potassium ion flow by occluding the pore of potassium channels.
 This prevents cells from returning to their electrical resting state after activation, negatively affecting electrical signaling and cell function.
 Kv1.3 ion channels are highly expressed on effector memory T-cells, blocking these channels inhibits T-cell activation, effector responses, and therefore immune function.

-Toxicity and treatment

-The toxin is found in the venom glands of Lychas mucronatus, thus considered venomous.
-However, no detailed toxicity reports such as LD_{50} are currently vailable.
-Additionally, no antidote has been described in published research.

-Therapeutic use

-As an inhibitor of Kv 1.3 with high selectivity, LmKTx10 has the potential to be developed into a treatment of Kv 1.3 channelopathies, such as multiple sclerosis, type I diabetes and so on.
-It is also suggested to be a useful treatment option for autoimmune diseases due to its proposed specific effect on activated memory effector T-cells.
-However, no research that supports these possibilities exists at this moment, thus it remains unproven.